nimbusproject/cloudinit.d/docs/README.boottool.txt

 The next parameter 'readypgm' is a path to a localfile that tests to see if the VM is ready for use.
-Once the VM is launched and configured this file is transfered to it and run.
+Once the VM is launched and configured this file is transferred to it and run.
 The program should check to see that all services needed by this host are running properly and thus the machine is ready to be used.
 The program should block until either it determines that machine and all of its services have booted and are